 By Danielle Nicholson.
-Last Updated 15th September 2023.
+Last Updated 2nd February 2024.
 In this guide, you can find advice on claiming post traumatic stress disorder compensation.
-If you have been diagnosed with post traumatic stress disorder (PTSD) due to another party breaching their duty of care, you may be able to start a personal injury claim.
+If you have been diagnosed with PTSD due to another party breaching their duty of care, you may be able to start a personal injury claim.

 Please read on to learn more about the process of making a PTSD claim.
 We’ll also discuss key aspects of the claims process, including the evidence you could gather to support your claim and finding a solicitor to represent your case.